scipy-lectures/scientific-python-lectures/intro/pandas/0_2_pandas_dataframes_attributes_methods.md

 -->

 On the [previous](0_0_pandas_intro) [pages](0_1_to_loc_or_iloc) we
-have seen how Pandas Series are constructed by combining Numpy arrays (the `.values` attribute of a Series) with other attributes (a `.name` string and array-like `.index`).
+have seen how Pandas Series are constructed by combining NumPy arrays (the `.values` attribute of a Series) with other attributes (a `.name` string and array-like `.index`).
 We then examined how Pandas Data Frames are built from a collection of Series, in a dictionary-like structure.